 For city and culture-lovers, Taormina is just a twenty-minute drive to the north, while Catania is forty minutes to the south.
 We are also very close to the attractive medieval walled town of Randazzo, the nearest town to the summit of Etna, which has a long, fascinating, and bloody history due to its strategic high positioning.
 For fans of The Godfather, Forza D'Agro and Savoca, which were used for location filming of The Godfather Part Two, are worth a visit.

 Who Are We?

-We are Kate and Davide, an English/Sicilian couple, and we have been living at Etnalodge with our two exuberant Jack Russell terriers and our ninja cat since 2015.
+We are Davide and Kate, and we have been living at Etnalodge with our two exuberant Jack Russell terriers and our ninja cat since 2015.
 In the first half of 2018 we undertook extensive renovation and restructuring works to the half of the house which has now become the holiday cottage, enlarging and improving the existing rooms while still maintaining their traditional character.

 Davide is Sicilian D.O.C. and was brought up in a small village on the coast just outside Catania.
 He speaks Sicilian, Italian and English, and is the main face of Etnalodge.